 This is the entrance to Bugaloo's.
 That's a rabbit hutch in front, with a hand dug 'lagoon" alongside.
 This is one section of a large parking area.
 You can see a vehicle parked in the other secion, which is closer to the beach and tables, but then you totally miss the rabbit hutch.
 We did that on our first trip.
 This time I walked over to take a look.
 While the rest of my party has stormed the outside dining area, claimed a table, and ordered a pitcher of rum punch.
 They pretty much had the procedure down by this second visit.
 The waitress remembered them.
 I can't understand why.

 Meanwhile, back at the ranch.
-The Blog Doobie is taking photos of the rabbit hutch.
+The Blog Doobie is taking photos of a rabbit hutch.
 Talk about feeling like a tourist.
 And I grew up mostly rural.
 I think the hutch is cool construction.
 It's a conglomeration of local sticks.
-The rabbit seemed pretty mellow.
-I told it that I'd check the menu for it.
+The rabbits seemed pretty mellow.
+I told them that I'd check the menu for it.
 Find out if there was anything on there besides seafood.
 I mean, if there's just ONE rabbit, it's a pet, right?
 As in, two's a population explosion and three or more rabbits is starting to look more like a steady supply?

 I found Bugaloo's sea water pond to be pretty interesting.
 It runs alongside the building.
 I saw several large fish and a couple of sea turtles in there.
 The fish are to the left just at the end of the piling reflection.
 I was pretty curious when I saw this.
 It was low tide at the time I took this photo.
 The shoreline had receded off away from the beach.
 The ocean is very shallow water here.
 And yet this turtle still had plenty of water to swim in, slightly above sea level.
 I wonder if turtles notice when the tide stops moving.
 They must feel part of that rhythm.
 I'm no expert on marine biology, but I don't think you find sea turtles in places without tides.